onexi/reaction-timer-CharlieNeufeldtMIT/README.txt

 Run npm install to install all dependencies
 The above uses package.json to build the project
 Note .gitignore is set to ignore node_modules
+This system presents the user with a very simple reaction timer.
+After the start button is pressed the user waits for some amount of time between 1-20 seconds that is randomized for each trial.
+There is an indicator box that turns from “wait” to “go” to tell the user when the stop button should be pressed.
+If the stop button is pressed too quickly (impossibly fast for a human) then an error message occurs.
+Similarly, if the user clicks repeatedly, then an error message will explain that they clicked too soon and a countdown will prevent the user from clicking again for 3 seconds.
+The results are displayed below the reaction timer and the fastest time is updated after each trial.
+If someone completes multiple trials, their times are listed next to their name.

+Fetch() is used to make requests to the server from the browser.
+The front end uses fetch() to send data like the name and reaction time of the user to the server for processing which is done through a POST request.
+When the server receives the POST request it processes the data.